Canada goose: Distribution and habitat

 In recent years, Canada goose populations in some areas have grown substantially, so much so that many consider them pests for their droppings, bacteria in their droppings, noise, and confrontational behavior.
 This problem is partially due to the removal of natural predators and an abundance of safe, human-made bodies of water near food sources, such as those found on golf courses, in public parks and beaches, on sports fields, and in planned communities.
-Due in part to the interbreeding of various migratory subspecies with the introduced non-migratory giant subspecies, Canada geese are frequently a year-around feature of such urban environments.
+Due in part to the interbreeding of various migratory subspecies with the introduced non-migratory giant subspecies, Canada geese are frequently a year-round feature of such urban environments.

 Contrary to its normal migration routine, large flocks of Canada geese have established permanent residence along the Pacific coast of North America from British Columbia's Lower Mainland and Vancouver Island area south to the San Francisco Bay area of Northern California.
 There are also resident Atlantic coast populations, such as on Chesapeake Bay, in Virginia's James River regions, and in the Triangle area of North Carolina (Raleigh, Durham, Chapel Hill), and nearby Hillsborough.
 Some Canada geese have taken up permanent residence as far south as Florida, in places such as retention ponds in apartment complexes.
 In 2015, the Ohio population of Canada geese was reported as roughly 130,000, with the number likely to continue increasing.
 Many of the geese, previously migratory, reportedly had become native, remaining in the state even in the summer.
 The increase was attributed to a lack of natural predators, an abundance of water, and plentiful grass in manicured lawns in urban areas.

-Canada geese were eliminated in Ohio following the American Civil War, but were reintroduced in 1956 with 10 pairs.
+Canada geese were eliminated in Ohio following the American Civil War but were reintroduced in 1956 with 10 pairs.
 The population was estimated at 18,000 in 1979.
 The geese are considered protected, though a hunting season is allowed from September 1–15, with a daily bag limit of five.
-The Ohio Department of Natural Resources recommends a number of non-lethal scare and hazing tactics for nuisance geese, but if such methods have been used without success, they may issue a permit which can be used from March 11 through August 31 to destroy nests, conduct a goose roundup or exterminate geese.
+The Ohio Department of Natural Resources recommends several non-lethal scare and hazing tactics for nuisance geese, but if such methods have been used without success, they may issue a permit which can be used from March 11 through August 31 to destroy nests, conduct a goose roundup or exterminate geese.